 Extramartial Affair becomes Public

-Soon after, I was interviewed by BBC television in the hope that I would condemn him.
+Soon after, I was interviewed by the BBC Newsnight television programme in the probable hope that I would condemn him.
 This I refused to do as I had great respect for the man.
 Eamon was a progressive church leader who had campaigned on many issues of human rights including the Irish homeless in Britain & against US policy in Central America.

 Degree Conferring Ceremony in Galway